9elements/aygabtu/README.md

 Creates a pending example for every matching route.
 Requires you to indicate a reason as the only parameter.
 This is a good thing since it means the reason for the decision to pend the example(s) is kept in the source.

+Pending examples are disabled in such a way that before hooks are not invoked.
+May actually use RSpec's skip mechanism instead of pending.
+Unfortunately, the reason does not show up in the output.

 ### `ignore`

 No example whatsoever will be generated for matching routes.
 Requires you to indicate a reason just like `pend`.